Lochnivar/ashverse/canon-refresher-for-ai.md

 5. **DO NOT** forget California is **pragmatic**, not moralistic
 6. **DO NOT** forget the North **lost** - no "we saved you" narrative
 7. **DO NOT** forget Lincoln **never signs treaty** (loses election, McClellan signs)
-8. **DO NOT** forget West Virginia **stays USA** (LOCKED) — note: 1873 Panhandle Accord returned eastern panhandle counties (Jefferson, Berkeley, Morgan) to CSA/Virginia as post-Treaty modification after crisis, but West Virginia remains USA state
+8. **DO NOT** forget West Virginia **stays USA** (LOCKED) — note: 1873 Panhandle Accord returned eastern panhandle counties (Jefferson, Berkeley, Morgan) to CSA/Virginia as post-Treaty modification after crisis ("Port Royal of Appalachia" — smuggling hub, alienated zone), but West Virginia remains USA state. **See:** `world-building/regions/panhandle-crisis-1870-1873.md` for full details.
 9. **DO NOT** forget Mormon Deseret **sovereign theocracy** (Article 7)
 10. **DO NOT** forget Northern Collapse sequence is **LOCKED** - no heroic last stands
 11. **DO NOT** assume Grant becomes general-in-chief (never promoted)